saltemose/mintchip.us/README.md

 - CSS
 - Herkoku, Git

-**Coding Highlights**
+## Coding Highlights

+### Ruby on Rails Backend

-@transactions model records and saves each purchase and sale of stocks, including price, quantity, and total cost or gain.
+**@transactions** model records and saves each purchase and sale of stocks, including price, quantity, and total cost or gain.

 This is used with the below code to calculate total stock value of the portfolio, and in turn, total portfolio value